 Streets

 Road maintenance is an essential part of Public Works.
-By providing the proper maintenance, Dayton’s road system will give residents safe roads to travel on, and extend the life of the roads.
-In the winter time staff works to clear snow and put salt/sand down to help with icy conditions.
+The City of Dayton has 121 cul-de-sacs and 72.4 miles of city streets, which are maintained by the city’s public works.
+By providing proper maintenance, Dayton’s road system will give residents safe roads to travel on and extend the life of the roads.
+In the winter, staff work to clear snow and put salt down to help with icy conditions.
 Spring, summer, and fall months are utilized to fix potholes, complete crack-filling, and other maintenance work.

 The City contracts out the majority of the asphalt road maintenance from full street reconstruction to crack-filling.
 Staff is responsible for fixing potholes, so if you know of one, please submit a contact form by choosing the department drop down menu to Public Works.
 Staff is also responsible for gravel road maintenance.
 They provide additional class 5 gravel where needed, and grade the roads in order to ensure proper storm water runoff.